Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Analysis of chaos

 This gives two roots (say, $l_1$ and $l_2$) in the following form.

 So for arbitrary interaction, the only possible integer roots are $l_1=1$ and $l_2=0$.
 This gives only two values of $\omega$ as $\pm\frac{3}{2}ir_0$.
 Therefore we get the same values of the chaos parameters as we have already found in the last subsection.
+Generally, near-horizon analysis of the $vv$ component of Einstein's equation is adequate to extract the chaotic parameters of the system.
+In this paper, we have investigated the chaotic property of the system with another approach also: from the singularity analysis of the master equation.
+We found an exact match between the Lyapunov exponent from both analyses.